Enid man receives 20 years, 3 suspended life sentences for child sex crimes

 He was transported on Sept.
 28 from Hays County Jail in San Marcos to Garfield County Detention Facility.

-According to court records, Watkins' time is concurrent for all counts in this case but consecutive to 2017 misdemeanor case where he pled guilty to one count of possession of controlled dangerous substance and one count of unlawful possession of drug paraphernalia.
+According to court records, Watkins' time is concurrent for all counts in this case but consecutive to 2017 misdemeanor case for which he pleaded guilty to one count of possession of controlled dangerous substance and one count of unlawful possession of drug paraphernalia.

 Kelci McKendrick is police and court reporter for the Enid News & Eagle.